AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review.md

 -   Use the Review Panel to add comments or respond to comments from other users.
 -   Easily know the version of topic under review.
 -   Receive a notification when a task is assigned to them for review.
--   See differences between older and newer version of topic shared for review.
+-   View differences between older and newer version of topic shared for review.
--   See comments made by other reviewers or replies on comments from author in real time.
+-   View comments made by other reviewers or replies on comments from author in real time.
 -   Access comments given on older version of topic.

 >[!NOTE]
 >
-> See the *Review* section in the Best practices guide for best practices around creating review task.
+> View the *Review* section in the Best practices guide for best practices around creating review task.

 -   **[Create a DITA project](authoring-create-dita-project.md)**